AshV/GoF-Design-Patterns-by-Example/State-Pattern/ReadMe.md

 #### Reviewing Approach 2

-Everything related to states is within state classes now, but responsibility to create it's object is still outside.
+Everything related to states is within state classes now, but responsibility to create its object is still outside.

 ### Approach 3: Making State Classes Singleton